sorukumar/blog/_posts/draft-2024-04-17-Comparing-Two-Graphs.md

 #  Health of Lightning network

-The best set of metrics to gauge the health of Lighting network graph is actual metrics on total payment, failure rate and speed.
+The best set of metrics to gauge the health of Lighting network graph is actual metrics on [total payment, failure rate and processing time](https://docs.google.com/spreadsheets/d/1N6pCpZLaz-_lRV5K2WmqYq-NFaxfbdB_6aKsiAuEt84/edit?usp=sharing).
 Considering that info is not available, for good reason,  until all nodes start sharing data.
 It is important to develop and monitor meaningful metrics that gives us some insight

 These metrics come from the graph science literature.
 And, of course, Lighitng network graph has its own set of constraints and challenges, but, yet it is a god starting point.